Consolidated Fund

 In many states with political systems derived from the Westminster system, a consolidated fund or consolidated revenue fund is the main bank account of the government.
 General taxation is taxation paid into the consolidated fund (as opposed to hypothecated taxes earmarked for specific purposes), and general spending is paid out of the consolidated fund.

 The British Consolidated Fund

 Establishment

-The British Consolidated Fund was so named as it consolidated together a number of existing accounts, detailed below, and facilitated proper parliamentary oversight of the spending of the executive; it was defined as "one fund into which shall flow every stream of public revenue and from which shall come the supply of every service".
+The Consolidated Fund of Great Britain was established in 1787 as a result of the passing of the Customs and Excise Act 1787.
+It was so named as it consolidated together a number of existing accounts, detailed below, and facilitated proper parliamentary oversight of the spending of the executive; it was defined as "one fund into which shall flow every stream of public revenue and from which shall come the supply of every service".

-The Treasury established this account, formerly known as The Account of His Majesty's Exchequer, at the Bank of England where it remains to this day, and the legal term "Consolidated Fund" refers to the amount of credit held in this particular account.
-Under the Exchequer and Audit Departments Act 1866 most of the revenue from taxation, and all other money payable to the Exchequer, must be paid into the Consolidated Fund.
+The Treasury established the Consolidated Fund account (formally The Account of His Majesty's Exchequer) at the Bank of England where it remains to this day.
+The legal term "Consolidated Fund" refers to the amount of credit held in this particular account.
+Use of the fund is governed by the Exchequer and Audit Departments Act 1866, which stipulates that most of the revenue from taxation, and all other money payable to the Exchequer, must be paid into the Consolidated Fund.
+The fund can only be drawn upon by HM Treasury, and this can only take place if and where Parliament has given its consent.